total-typescript/total-typescript-book/book-content/chapters/10-deriving-types.md

 Deriving makes most sense when the code you're coupling shares a common concern.
 The examples in this chapter are good examples of this.
 Our `as const` object, for instance:

+I think this discussion is missing a crucial component: sometimes you WANT coupling.
+If the AvatarImageProps from above doesn't just happen to contain some common properties from the User type, but is in fact, conceptually and in practice, a true subset of the User type, then you WANT tight coupling.
+If the imageUrl prop on the User type changes from a string to, say, a union of a string (url) or an object containing some inline preview for the image, then you want that change automatically propagated to the dervied type.
+Coupling is good and desirable sometimes.
+When it is, you should derive.
+When you just happen to have a type that shares some structure with another type, duplicate, don't derive.

 ```typescript
 const albumTypes = {
   CD: "cd",